piotrek-b/ace-collab/README.md

   allowedOrigins: [], // Provide empty if want to allow entrance for every host, provide string values if want to allow only few
   host: '0.0.0.0',
   port: 3333,
-}
+  readOnly: false, // If set to true, only admin is going to be able to edit the code, other users can only read it }

 startServer(serverConfig)